Orbital resonance: Laplace resonance

+where the $\lambda$ are mean longitudes of the moons.
+The actual value librates about 180° with an amplitude of 0.03° and a period of about 2000 days.

 This relation makes a triple conjunction impossible.
 (A Laplace resonance in the Gliese 876 system, in contrast, is associated with one triple conjunction per orbit of the outermost planet, ignoring libration.)
-The graph illustrates the positions of the moons after 1, 2 and 3 Io periods. librates about 180° with an amplitude of 0.03°.
+The graph illustrates the positions of the moons after 1, 2, and 3 Io periods.

-Another "Laplace-like" resonance involves the moons Styx, Nix and Hydra of Pluto:
+Another "Laplace-like" resonance involves the moons Styx, Nix, and Hydra of Pluto:

+(The second equals sign ignores libration.)

-This reflects orbital periods for Styx, Nix and Hydra, respectively, that are close to a ratio of 18:22:33 (or, in terms of the near resonances with Charon's period, 3+3/11:4:6; see below); the respective ratio of orbits is 11:9:6.
+This reflects orbital periods for Styx, Nix, and Hydra, respectively, that are close to a ratio of 18:22:33 (or, in terms of the near resonances with Charon's period, 3+3/11:4:6; see below); the respective ratio of orbits is 11:9:6.
 Based on the ratios of synodic periods, there are 5 conjunctions of Styx and Hydra and 3 conjunctions of Nix and Hydra for every 2 conjunctions of Styx and Nix.
-As with the Galilean satellite resonance, triple conjunctions are forbidden. $\Phi$ librates about 180° with an amplitude of at least 10°.
+As with the Io-Europa-Ganymede resonance, triple conjunctions are forbidden. $\Phi$ librates about 180° with an amplitude of at least 10°, which means that when Styx and Nix are in conjunction, Hydra can be 5° away from the point opposite Pluto, and when Nix and Hydra are in conjunction Styx can be more than 3° away from the point opposite.